 4) Developing countries continue to take the lead on reporting finance needs in their NDCs.

-Six, including Ecuador, Barbados and Tonga, reported finance needs for the first time in 2025, while 14 increased their estimates compared to previous NDCs.
+Ten, including Ecuador, Barbados, Thailand and Tonga, reported finance needs for the first time in 2025, while 11 increased their estimates compared to previous NDCs.
 The largest increases came from Angola, whose needs jumped from $44 billion to $412 billion (with about 89% conditional on international support), and Pakistan, whose funding needs rose from $241 billion to $565 billion.

 These numbers highlight the urgent need for scaled and predictable finance to support developing countries' climate goals.
 At the same time, total finance needs are likely underestimated, given that only about half of the 61 countries included cost data.
 This underscores the importance of enhanced transparency and support in climate finance planning.

-5) More and more countries are incorporating 'just transition' in their NDCs.
+5) More countries are incorporating 'just transition' in their NDCs.

-Forty-four (72%) of the NDCs submitted so far explicitly mention a "just transition," representing a major increase from previous rounds.
-Crucially, more countries are now going beyond one-line references and expanding upon specific just transition efforts that are already underway or planned.
+Compared to previous rounds, more countries now explicitly mention a "just transition" in their NDCs.
+Ninety-two (80%) of the NDCs submitted thus far include this concept, which aims to ensure equitable and inclusive action toward low-carbon, climate-resilient societies.
+Crucially, countries are increasingly going beyond one-line references and expanding upon specific just transition efforts that are already underway or planned.
 Many, such as Colombia, Sri Lanka, Eswatini and the U.K., dedicate entire sections of their new NDCs to this concept.

 Countries are also defining "just transition" more clearly and specifying where it is most relevant to their national climate action.
-Bangladesh and Brazil, for example, explicitly reference decent work and quality jobs.
-Countries like Moldova and the UAE reference the importance of skills and training to support workers and youth.
+Bangladesh, Kyrgyzstan and Mauritius note the development of policies, frameworks and commissions to move their domestic just transition actions forward.
+Brazil and Indonesia explicitly reference decent work and quality jobs.
+Countries like Moldova, Azerbaijan and the UAE reference the importance of skills and training to support workers and youth.
 While the energy sector remains the main focus for just transition discussions, some countries also incorporate areas such as water, agriculture, waste and climate adaptation.

-6) Countries are recognizing the importance of subnational action.
+6) Countries are recognizing the importance of local action.

-More than 30 of the newly submitted NDCs come from countries that have endorsed the Coalition for High Ambition Multilevel Partnerships (CHAMP), and several mention it explicitly.
-The CHAMP initiative — launched in 2023 by the COP28 Presidency, in partnership with Bloomberg Philanthropies and with the support of WRI and other partners — aims to strengthen collaboration between national and subnational governments on climate planning and implementation.
-As part of this commitment, 77 countries pledged to consult with and integrate subnational priorities and needs into their NDCs.
+More than 50 of the newly submitted NDCs come from countries that have endorsed the Coalition for High Ambition Multilevel Partnerships (CHAMP) — an initiative that aims to strengthen collaboration between national and subnational governments on climate planning and implementation.
+As part of this commitment, 77 countries and the EU pledged to consult with and integrate subnational priorities and needs into their NDCs.

 Brazil, for example, highlights an instrument called "climate federalism" designed to support the integration of climate action into planning and decision-making across all levels of government.
 Similarly, Colombia acknowledged the role of subnational governments in planning and implementing measures to both mitigate and adapt to climate change in its NDC.